turbonomic/tbutil/docs/README.md

   -delete-key : delete the encryption key file
-  -encode     : display the encoded version of the clear text -help       : display help about the sub command (only those with the option shown) -isXL       : print 'true' if the instance is running Turbonomic XL, or 'false' if classic -j          : output to stdout in JSON format -jsfilter   : use the specified JS script or expression to filter the rows displayed -o          : write output to the CSV file directly -proxy      : edit a 'http proxy' export file
+  -encode     : display the encoded version of the clear text -help       : display help about the sub command (only those with the option shown) -isIWO      : print 'true' if the instance is IWO, or 'false' otherwise -isXL       : print 'true' if the instance is running Turbonomic XL, or 'false' if classic -j          : output to stdout in JSON format (use capital -J to exclude indentation spaces) -jsfilter   : use the specified JS script or expression to filter the rows displayed -o          : write output to the CSV file directly -proxy      : edit a 'http proxy' export file